astei/astei/README.md

 💬 Outside of software development, I love to talk about history, write some creative fiction, read speculative fiction (particularly alternate history), science fiction, and non-fiction books (mostly history), and listen to music (I'm a well-listened man!)

-⚡ Fun fact for the train nerds: out of all the 16 U.S. rapid transit systems, I've been on 7 of them.
-Most recently, it was the Washington Metro, but obviously I take the New York City Subway frequently for work.
+⚡ Fun fact for the train nerds: out of all the 16 U.S. rapid transit systems, I've been on 8 of them.
+Most recently, it was BART, but obviously I take the New York City Subway frequently for work.

 ![astei's github stats](https://github-readme-stats.vercel.app/api?username=astei&count_private=true)